atweiden/archinfo/README.md

 Arch system information for the console.

-Inspired by Archey v0.3.0, but with simple Bash and Perl6 implementation.
+Inspired by Archey v0.3.0, but with simple Bash and Perl 6 implementation.

 Licensing